Faux16/crml/wiki/Concepts/Architecture.md

 In addition to these layers, most real deployments also use **calibration tooling**:

-- **Calibration tools (seperate tool responsibility but might be part of an engine)**: ingest organization-specific evidence (e.g., incident logs) and write back calibrated CRML scenarios/portfolios.
+- **Calibration tools (separate tool responsibility but might be part of an engine)**: ingest organization-specific evidence (e.g., incident logs) and write back calibrated CRML scenarios/portfolios.

 For the detailed architecture, see: